monktastic/blog/pages/a-day-in-the-life.md

 [github](https://github.com/electron/electron-typescript-definitions/issues/43)
 [issues](https://github.com/mgechev/angular-seed/issues/147), none of
 which I really understand, and some of which point me down further rabbit holes.
 How much time should I spend figuring this out?
-Well, someone
-says:

-  * _I cloned the repo, executed npm install and still have this problem._

-Maybe I forgot to run `npm install`?
-That would be silly.
+I don't think anything went wrong with my `npm install`, but just to be safe....

 ```
 $ npm install